go-hacks/touchNGo/README.md

 1 Finger swipe (up/down)(left/right in upgrades, unusable)

+(obviously some minor conflicts arise while using 1 finger swiping. it is pretty much proof of concept and does work find when you're used to where you can swipe and not cause issues. naturally, 2+ finger swiping will come in the future)

 2-10 Finger tap gestures (3 & 5 configured to F12 for yakuake and onboard keyboard)

 Auto-updates screen rotation & resolution